Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 GHK-Cu dosing protocols vary based on treatment goals and patient response, with most clinical studies using 1-5mg administered subcutaneously 2-3 times per week.
 The standard initiation protocol begins with 1mg twice weekly for the first two weeks to assess tolerance, followed by dose escalation to 2-3mg twice weekly based on clinical response and side effect profile.
 Advanced protocols may use up to 5mg three times weekly for intensive treatment phases.

 Injectable GHK-Cu requires proper preparation and sterile technique.
-The peptide typically comes as a lyophilized powder requiring reconstitution with bacteriostatic water or saline.
+The peptide typically comes as a lyophilized powder requiring reconstitution calculator with bacteriostatic water or saline.
 Once reconstituted, the solution remains stable for 14-21 days when refrigerated at 2-8°C. Injection sites should be rotated between the abdomen, thigh, and upper arm to minimize local irritation and ensure consistent absorption.

 The injection process uses 29-31 gauge insulin syringes for subcutaneous delivery, with injection depth of 6-8mm depending on patient body composition.
 Pre-injection skin preparation with alcohol swabs and post-injection pressure application help minimize bruising and infection risk.
 Patients typically report mild discomfort during injection, with pain scores averaging 2-3 on a 10-point scale.